BobDeng1974/go-server-mqtt-websocket/README.md

 The data is broadcast to the client via websockets so Charts are updated in real time.

-Note 1: most of the code to create the html/css came from https://github.com/creativetimofficial/black-dashboard Note 2: this applicatation requires credentials for AWS and Azure to connect MQTT (see dash.go file).
+Note 1: most of the code to create the html/css came from https://github.com/creativetimofficial/black-dashboard.

+Note 2: this applicatation requires credentials for AWS and Azure to connect MQTT (see dash.go file).
+For AWS update files on "./files/aws/".
+For AZURE set an OS environment variable called "IOTHUB_SERVICE_CONNECTION_STRING".

+Note 3: To run the application: "go run dash.go"

 Author: Carlos A. Cepeda